syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridImageColumn

 GridImageColumn is derived from GridColumn.
-Hence it inherits all the properties of GridColumn.
+Hence, it inherits all the properties of GridColumn.
 It displays image as cell content of a column.
 To create GridImageColumn, the property corresponding to the column in the underlying collection must be `ImageSource` type.

 In GridImageColumn, it is possible to load images in any of the following four ways:

  * **FromFile**: Required to specify the path of the file.
  * **FromResource**: Required to set image as embedded resource.
- * **FromStream**: Load image from byte[] array.
+ * **FromStream**: Required to load image from byte[] array.
- * **FromURI**: Get image from a web service or website.
+ * **FromURI**: Required to set image from a web service or website.

-To load image(embedded resource) in GridImageColumn, follow the code example:
+To load image (embedded resource) in GridImageColumn, follow the code example:

 {% highlight xaml %}
 <ContentPage.BindingContext>